Principles for Responsible Investment: About

-The Principles for Responsible Investment
+Principles for Responsible Investment

 The six principles are as follows:

 As institutional investors, we have a duty to act in the best long-term interests of our beneficiaries.
 In this fiduciary role, we believe that environmental, social, and corporate governance (ESG) issues can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions, asset classes and through time).
 We also recognise that applying these principles may better align investors with broader objectives of society.
 Therefore, where consistent with our fiduciary responsibilities, we commit to the following: